FrancisVarga/Basement/README.md

 $client->save($objectDoc);
 ```

-In this simple example its not obvious why the `Basement\model\Document` is preferred, but (as shown later) it provides much more convenience features like automatic key generation for free.
+In this simple example its not obvious why the `Basement\data\Document` is preferred, but (as shown later) it provides much more convenience features like automatic key generation for free.

 The `save()` method has a bunch of options that you can set, with sensible defaults already set: